natapone/simple_llm_chatbot_v2/README.md

 # Simple LLM Chatbot v2

 A pre-sales chatbot that engages with potential clients to collect lead information through natural conversation.
 The chatbot uses LangFlow for conversation flow, LiteLLM for language model integration, and Firebase for lead storage.
+Optimized for Python 3.11.

 ## Features